NICHD-BSPC/effort-log/README.md

 wider use.

 This app is intended to be lightweight, and only aids in the recording of effort.
-An assumption is that users, projects, and groups are changed much less often, so they are specified in YAML files.
-This can be manual, or the files can be tied in to other automation (e.g., using GitHub/GitLab APIs).
+It assumes that users/projects/groups are changed infrequently, so they are specified in YAML files.
+These files can be updated manually, or the files can be tied in to other automation (e.g., using GitHub/GitLab APIs).

-It is implemented as a Flask app served by nginx in a Docker container.
+It is implemented as a Flask app served by nginx in a Docker container, saving to a sqlite3 database on the host.
+Sqlite3 does not support concurrent writes, so only one person can save to the database at a time.
+Thus, another assumption is that usage is relatively low.

 The only requirement is Docker Compose.

 **Quickstart**

 - [Install Docker Compose](https://docs.docker.com/compose/install/)
 - In the top level of the repo, run `docker compose --env-file app/.env up -d` to run the app in the background.
 - Visit `localhost:3536` to see the app (or `IP:3536` to view it from another machine on the network).
 - To stop, run `docker compose --env-file app/.env down`.

 The app will then be available on `localhost:3536`.
 Use the "Add entry" button to add new entries; the home page will plot entries.
-Colors and filtering are configurable by dropdown and radio buttons.
+Colors and filtering are configurable by dropdown and radio buttons (e.g., by person to see who hasn't recorded any entries recently).

 Get a CSV of the database with from `localhost:3536/csv`.
+You can use this for all sorts of downstream aggregation and reporting.

 The app's database will be found in the current directory, `app.db`, and will be persistent across containers.
-Configure this in `app/.env` using the variable `HOST_DATABASE_DIR`.
+Configure this location in `app/.env` using the variable `HOST_DATABASE_DIR`.

 ## Configuration

 - **`app/.env`** contains the configuration.
 This file is sourced by docker compose as well as in the app config (in `app/config.py`).
-- If you want to use LDAP (and know the relevant settings), you can set `DISABLE_LDAP=0` and fill in the LDAP-related env vars.
+- If you want to use LDAP (and know the relevant settings), you can set `DISABLE_LDAP=0` and fill in the LDAP-related env vars (note: while this works locally, the current tests do not test LDAP functionality)
 - `app/personnel.yaml` is a YAML file containing a simple list of users.
 It can be manually updated or plugged in to automation.
-- `app/projects.yaml` is a YAML file representing a dictionary, where keys are top-level grouping (here, PIs or labs in the context of projects for a bioinformatics core), and values are lists of projects under that grouping.
+- `app/projects.yaml` is a YAML file representing a dictionary, where keys are top-level grouping (e.g., PIs or labs in the context of a bioinformatics core), and values are lists of projects under that grouping.
 It can be manually edited or plugged in to automation.

 ## Administration